Chapter 2 : two

 “What’s her name again?”
 Black asked.

 “Wood.
 Sally Wood.
 Moony tutors her in Charms, you’ve seen her before,” James Potter said, watching the few dregs of the crowd disappear, leaving just his new team on the pitch.
+He sighed.
+They’d have to do.

-But he shook his head.
+Black shook his head.
 “I don’t remember.
 Come on, I need a shower.”

 “I am so so sorry that I’m late, Professor,” Sally said, bursting into McGonagall’s office without knocking and collapsing into the chair on the opposite side of her desk.
-She dropped her satchel on the floor and pulled out her notebook and wand, pushing her soaking hair back from her face.
+She dropped her satchel on the floor and pulled out her notebook and wand, pushing her sweaty hair back from her face.
 McGonagall turned away from the window, raising her eyebrows at Sally.

 “I went to the Quidditch try outs,” she continued, unable to stop herself from telling someone the news, “and I’ve got a place on the team!
 I’m a Beater!”

-A fleeting look of worry crossed Sally’s face, but she nodded, seemingly reassuring herself more than her teacher.
+A fleeting look of worry crossed Sally’s face, but she nodded, reassuring herself more than her teacher.
 “I’ve worked it all out,” she said, “and I’ve got enough time.
 I need to do something outside of school or I’m going to go mad, and I really want to play Quidditch.
 And I already know that I can’t be on the team next year.”

 An hour later, Sally had finally mastered the Vanishing Charm, and McGonagall had also given her the syllabus for the rest of the term, so she could look up the spells and practice them in advance.
 As Sally shoved her papers into her bag, there was a knock on the door.